 That said, don’t forget to consider accessibility.
 In a big school, extracurriculars tend to be more competitive, even with a variety to choose from.
 Smaller schools with less activities can be more conducive to students’ well-roundedness because they have greater access to opportunities.

 A student’s journey takes them from toddler years, developing basic social and fundamental skills, to young adulthood, learning prerequisites to university and life beyond.
 Children transition through various pivotal stages of life in their education, and it’s important to consider continuity and consistency when judging a school.
 Continuum schools differ in that they treat the student’s development as one fluid journey, rather than steps advancing students from one grade to the next.
 For example, an International Baccalaureate (IB) continuum school provides a consistent education program from pre-kindergarten all the way to Grade 12.
-Curriculum for all age groups is grounded on the same principles of morality, empathy, and intercultural understanding, along with a focus on critical thinking, effective learning habits, and hands-on activities.
-With this kind of continuity, students transition seamlessly from one stage of life to the next, develop lifelong skills that become second-nature, and become part of a tight-knit family as they grow up alongside their peers.
+Curriculum for all age groups is grounded on the same principles of morality, empathy and intercultural understanding, along with a focus on critical thinking, effective learning habits and hands-on activities.
+With this kind of continuity, students transition seamlessly from one stage of life to the next, develop lifelong skills that become second-nature to them and become part of a tight-knit family as they grow up alongside their peers.

 4) Experienced School Faculty and Staff